Trust and estate administration

 During this time, we may also need to have appraisals of major assets completed in order to get a clear picture of what the decedent’s net worth was for estate tax purposes.
 Additionally, the title of trustor other estate assets may need to be changed to indicate new ownership by the named beneficiary outright or under a continuing trust.

-All of this can be hugely complicated and time consuming, but our trust and estate administration lawyers will transfer assets as quickly and smoothly as possible, resolve outstanding issues, and ensure that everything occurs within the applicable legal deadlines.
+All of this can be hugely complicated and time-consuming, but our trust and estate administration lawyers will transfer assets as quickly and smoothly as possible, resolve outstanding issues, and ensure that everything occurs within the applicable legal deadlines.

 Below, we’ve outlined some of our most common trust and estate administration services.
-We can accomplish the following duties without unnecessary delay and with utmost respect for your personal privacy and your family relationships.
+We can accomplish the following duties without unnecessary delay and with the utmost respect for your —- personal privacy and your family relationships.